Soontosh/Self-Driving-Car-Unity/README.md

 *Procedural Generation*

-The procedural generation makes use of a modified [https://www1.biologie.uni-hamburg.de/b-online/e28_3/lsys.html](Lindenmeyer System).
+The procedural generation makes use of a modified [Lindenmeyer System](https://www1.biologie.uni-hamburg.de/b-online/e28_3/lsys.html).

+*A Grid Visualization*

+Utilizes tree-searching for efficiency.
+A* Grid is sized dynamically.

+*Demonstrator in Action*

+Uses the A* Algorithm in tandem with a semi-realistic car controller I made to automatically drive car from point A to point B.
+Saves demonstration to file, which can then be used to train model.